-In 2005, the Friends of Heron Haven, a non-profit group, assumed operation and maintenance of the site from the Audubon Society.
+In 2005, the Friends of Heron Haven, a non-profit group, assumed operation and maintenance of the site from the Audubon Society and are in the fifth year of a second, ten-year Management Agreement with the District.

 In 2010, the Corps of Engineers completed a draft restoration plan for the wetland.
 The Corps entered into an agreement with the District to utilize Section 206 funds to improve the wetlands, and provide long-term protection of the wetlands.
 Funding and right-of-way have been secured and construction was completed in 2012.